+You’re concerned.
 Your central air conditioning isn’t cooling your home very well.
-So you go to check the inside unit and, lo and behold, your central AC’s inside unit is frosted over!
-(Which you probably find strange considering it’s summer).
+So you go to check your equipment and discover ice on the inside unit of your air conditioning (AC) system.
+You may find this issue strange considering it’s summer.

 OK so those are some “to-dos”.
 But why do you need to do them?

-The evaporator coil (tubes forming the A-shaped part of the inside unit) has cold refrigerant flowing through it.
-A blower pulls in air from your home and over that coil, cooling the air.
+The evaporator coil, tubes forming the A-shaped part of the inside unit, has cold refrigerant flowing through it.
+A blower pulls in air from your home and over that coil, cooling the air in your living space.

-When it’s frosted over, air can’t easily flow through the coils (it’s a solid block of ice now), reducing airflow to your home.
+However, when there is little to no air flowing over the cold evaporator coils, your air conditioning (AC) unit will freeze up and excess ice will form on the coils.
+When it’s frosted over, air can’t easily flow through the coils because it’s a solid block of ice, reducing airflow to your home.

 Here’s an illustration: Imagine you have a cup of water and every hour you add 5 ice cubes into it.
 You also have a hair dryer blowing hot air over the cup.
 Obviously, the ice would melt after you add ice into the cup.